shols232/python-tips-aid/README.md

 ```

 ### Run Celery Tasks
-- Firstly Make sure you are in **twitter_help** project directory containing the manage.py file
+- Firstly Make sure you are in **python-tips-aid** project directory containing the manage.py file
 - next open a new terminal with your venv active and in the right directory with manage.py run
 ```python
     celery -A twitter_help worker -B -l INFO